atrettel/wosp/README.md

-# Wosp: full-text search on the command line
+# Wosp: advanced full-text search on the command line

 by Andrew Trettel